mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	table_type = lc.def_type(list[list[float]])

-To send a message (i.e. a named collection of typed members) in layer cake it needs to be defined as a class.
+To send a message (i.e. a named collection of typed members) in **layer-cake** it needs to be defined as a class.
 Type hints must be used to describe the arguments passed to the :meth:`__init__` method.
-Lastly, the class is registered with the layer cake library using :func:`~.bind`.
+Lastly, the class is registered with the library using :func:`~.bind`.

 Registration prepares information needed for the conversion of the HTTP representation \- ``/Xy?x=2&y=3`` \- into an instance of the :class:`Xy` class during network messaging.
 It also prepares for logging.